avadevs/adl/README.md

 -   `jobs.zig` A job scheduling solution built on top of [zjobs](https://github.com/zig-gamedev/zjobs) that allows us to pass the result of the jobs back to callback functions.

--   `navigator.zig` A navigator / router that allows screen management.

 -   `store.zig` A component that allows you to store a piece of memory and is accessable by multiple threads (uses RwLock to synchronize).

+-   `router.zig` A router that simplifies screen management.
+It is url based like in web development.

 ## Usage